ozgrozer/responsive-helper/README.md

 # Semantic Helper

-Semantic Helper is a helper library that I developed for use in my personal projects for Semantic UI.
+Semantic Helper is a CSS helper library that I developed for use in my personal projects for Semantic UI.

 ### Usage